silbinarywolf/swir/README.md

 ## Quick Start

 1) I recommend you download the following repo that has an example.
-The reason for putting the example in this seperate repository was to ensure that this library has minimal dependendencies.
+The reason for putting the example in this seperate repository was to ensure that this package has minimal dependendencies.
 ```
 go get github.com/silbinarywolf/swir-examples
 ```

-2) Run the tests and observe the player moving by themselves
+2) Run the tests and observe the game playing itself
 ```
 go test ./...
 ```

-3) Dive into the code [here](https://github.com/silbinarywolf/swir-examples) and see how this library can be tied into an Ebiten game.
+3) Dive into the code [here](https://github.com/silbinarywolf/swir-examples) and see how this package can be tied into an Ebiten game.

 ## Requirements

-* Golang 1.13+
+* Golang 1.12+

 ## Documentation